José Lémery e Ibarrola: Administration of the Philippines

 Upon the restoration of the Jesuits in the Philippines, he gave them Mindanao as their mission field.
 Civil registries (birth, death, marriage registers) were established throughout the archipelago pursuant to a decree in 1861.
-Also in 1861, the Isabel Gate (Pintong Isabela II) was built between Fort San Gabriel and Fort San Domingo in honor of Queen Isabel II of Spain.
+Also in 1861, the Isabel Gate (Pintong Isabela II) was built between Fort San Gabriel and Fort Santo Domingo in honor of Queen Isabel II of Spain.
 All municipalities were required to make appropriations for schools to provide basic education and solve the illiteracy problem.
 The Royal Academy of Fine Arts was established during his administration.
 In 1862, he handed over his position to Salvador Valdés.

 Senator

 In 1858, he was promoted lieutenant general and was elected senator for life (senador vitalicio) in the Senate of Spain.
 In 1862, he was part of the delegation welcoming Infante Francisco de Paula of Spain and Infante Sebastian of Portugal and Spain.
 In 1866, he presented his adherence to the decision on the modification of the 1851 law concerning the Pacific Squadron.
 In 1868, he participated in the Senate's March to the Court.
 In 1877, he was a member of the Commission of Army Promotions.
 In 1883, he was again senator for life, but by appointment of royal decree and approval of the Permanent Commission.